Theban Cycle: Oedipodea

-It related to the story of Oedipus and the Sphinx, Oedipus was the king of Thebes in Greek mythology, while the Sphinx was a treacherous and cruel female evil creature in Greek mythology.
+The small fragments of the Oedipodea that survive reveal it is a story related to Oedipus and the Sphinx.
+A better known and well preserved version of this story is told by the Athenian tragic poet Sophocles in his play Oedipus Rex.
+However, there are noteworthy differences between the two works.

-One of the two fragments of Oedipodeia in the epic cluster mentions the sphinx.
-From the existing fragments, it cannot be sure whether the sphinx set riddle.
+One of the two fragments of Oedipodeia mentions the sphinx, describing it as a force that "devours great and small".
+This differs from Sophocles' sphinx, which simply guards the entrance to Thebes and devours anyone who is unable to answer its riddle.

-The fragment also shows that after Epicaste died, Oedipus remarried.
-Nevertheless, the four children were born by Epicaste rather than the result of incest.
+Another fragment points out that while Oedipus did unknowingly have an incestuous relationship with his mother Epicaste/Jocasta like in Sophocles' play, his children were from another marriage.

+There are certainly other differences between the two works as well, but no other fragments survive.
+As a result, it is difficult to know more about the Oedipodea.

 Thebaid

-As a chronicle, it records the quarrel between the two brothers Eteocles and Polynices, sons of Oedipus, which led to the war of the Seven against Thebes.
+It records the quarrel between the brothers Eteocles and Polynices, sons of Oedipus, which led to the war of the Seven against Thebes.

-When Oedipus gave up the throne in Thebes, his sons Eteocles and Polynices reached an agreement on the inheritance of his father; Polynices took possession of the material property while Eteocles claimed the title of the royal family.
-Later, the exiled Polynices and Tydeus arrived at Argos at the same time and a fight breaks out.
-Adrastus, king of Argos, predicted that his daughter would marry a lion and a wild boar, which represents Polynices and Tydeus.
-To help Polynices regain the throne, Adrastus sent troops to assist him.
-However, Polynices and six other commanders failed in their expedition to Thebes.
-At the end of the poem, both Eteocles and Polynices were killed.
+After Oedipus gave up the throne of Thebes, his sons Eteocles and Polynices reached an agreement on how to divide their inheritance from their father.
+Polynices took possession of the material property while Eteocles claimed the title of the royal family.

+Later, the exiled Polynices and Tydeus arrive at Argos.
+Adrastus, king of Argos, provides troops to help Polynices regain the throne of Thebes.
+However, Polynices and his six commanders fail in their attack on Thebes.
+At the end of the poem, both Eteocles and Polynices are killed.